-1) Illinois EPA will conduct statewide sampling and analysis of occurrence data to determine the prevalence and occurrence of PFAS in drinking water.
+1) Illinois EPA conducted statewide sampling and analysis of occurrence data to determine the prevalence and occurrence of PFAS in drinking water.

 Public water supplies are comprised of community and non-community water supplies.
-The Illinois EPA is launching the Statewide PFAS Investigation Network to conduct a sampling initiative to determine the prevalence and occurrence of PFAS in drinking water provided by Community Water Supplies (CWS).
-Illinois EPA regulates 1,749 CWS (e.g., water supplies owned and operated by municipalities or private companies serving cities and towns) that serve 12,001,944 individuals.
-The Illinois Department of Public Health (IDPH) regulates 3,785 non-community water supplies (e.g., schools, factories, campgrounds, rest areas) that serve approximately 500,106 customers.
+The Illinois EPA launched the Statewide PFAS Investigation Network to conduct a sampling initiative to determine the prevalence and occurrence of PFAS in drinking water provided by Community Water Supplies (CWS).
+Illinois EPA regulates 1,749 CWS (e.g., water supplies owned and operated by municipalities or private companies serving cities and towns) that serve over 12 million individuals.
+The Illinois Department of Public Health (IDPH) regulates 3,785 non-community water supplies (e.g., schools, factories, campgrounds, rest areas) that serve approximately 500,000 customers.

 These two state agencies work to assure that all persons served by public water supplies receive water that is safe and adequate in quantity.

 2) Illinois EPA will coordinate with IDPH to review and develop the necessary risk assessment and health effects data in support of any proposed state MCLs for PFAS.